Point modules over the universal enveloping algebras of color Lie algebras: Preliminaries

-and $M$ is $1$-critical with respect to the Gelfand--Kirillov dimension. \end{dfn} Remark that, for a base-point module $M$, when $c=1$, $M$ is a point module.
+and $M$ is $1$-critical with respect to the Gelfand--Kirillov dimension. \end{dfn} We remark, for a base-point module $M$, when $c=1$, $M$ is a point module.
 Also, when $c \geq 2$, $M$ is called a \textit{fat point module} (\cite{Ar90}).